Al Smith: 1924 presidential election

-1928 election
+1928 presidential election

 Reporter Frederick William Wile made the oft-repeated observation that Smith was defeated by "the three P's: Prohibition, Prejudice and Prosperity".
 The Republican Party was still benefiting from an economic boom, as well as a failure to reapportion Congress and the electoral college following the 1920 census, which had registered a 15 percent increase in the urban population.
 The party was biased toward small-town and rural areas.
-Its presidential candidate Herbert Hoover, who headed the Census of 1920, did little to alter these events.
+Its presidential candidate Herbert Hoover, who headed the Census of 1920, did little to alter this state of affairs.

 Historians agree that prosperity, along with widespread anti-Catholic sentiment against Smith, made Hoover's election inevitable.
-He defeated Smith by a landslide in the 1928 election, carrying five Southern states in crossover voting by conservative white Democrats.
-(Since the disenfranchisement of blacks in the South at the turn of the century, whites had dominated voting in that region.)
+He defeated Smith by a landslide in the 1928 United States presidential election, carrying five Southern states via crossover voting by conservative white Democrats.

 The fact that Smith was Catholic and the descendant of Catholic immigrants was instrumental in his loss of the election of 1928.
 Historical hostilities between Protestants and Catholics had been carried by national groups to the United States by immigrants, and centuries of Protestant domination allowed myths and superstitions about Catholicism to flourish.
 Long-established Protestants had viewed the waves of Catholic immigrants from Ireland, Italy and Eastern Europe since the mid-19th century with suspicion.
 In addition, many Protestants carried old fears related to extravagant claims of one religion against the other which dated back to the European wars of religion.
 They feared that Smith would answer to the Pope rather than the United States Constitution.